jeanpaulsio/notes/books/pragmatic_programmer/chapter_05-part1.md

 ## Part 2
 ### Tip 40: Design Using Services

+* JP: This is spoken in the context of concurrency (going back to temporal coupling); These service objects are behind well defined interfaces

 ### Tip 41: Always Design for Concurrency

+* JP: Thinking linear-ly leads to assumptions and sloppy code and mysterious bugs.
+Concurrency gives you flexibility

 ### Tip 42: Separate Views from Models

+* JP: Separate your data from your view logic.
+This buys you a lot of flexibility.
+You can use common viewers on many different data models.
+You can support multiple controllers to provide nontraditional input.
+Your model encapsulates your data and all the common operations with manipulating it.

+> The view is an interpretation of the model.
+It doesn't need to be graphical.
+The controller is more of a coordination mechanism, and doesn't have to be related to any sort of input device.

 ### Tip 43: Use Blackboards to Coordinate Workflow

+JP: Use blackboards to coordinate disparate facts and agents, while maintaining independence and isolation among participants

 ### Picks